 While the requirements vary state to state, the way you go about achieving your CEUs should stay constant.
 With all of the courses available, you need to be especially diligent that you don’t waste your time on the wrong ones.
 Here are a few things you should keep in mind when choosing your continuing education courses.

-Tips for Nursing Continuing Education
+Quick Tips for Nursing Continuing Education

 - Choose approved or accredited programs